-Another not so fun time is when your child wakes you up crying to tell you that they wet the bed.
-More cleanup duty for mom and this time it is urine soaked linens.
+Another not-so-fun time is when your child wakes you up crying to tell you that they wet the bed.
+More cleanup duty for mom and this time it is urine-soaked linens.
+It’s a good thing washing linen isn’t that difficult.
 Seriously, when did I become the maid and laundress at 2 am, too!
 I honestly thank god that this stage is finally well behind us though here.
 If I never have to potty train another child, it will be too soon!

 4. My Husband Snoring.

 I used to dream of the day that I would share a bed with another that whom I was head over heels in love.
 But then came reality folks.
 My husband snores and it sounds like a freight train is going through our room some nights.
 Therefore I almost feel like that scene from My Cousin Vinny where he keeps getting awoken by a loud train at the same time every night.
 Don’t get me wrong, I love him.
 But not the snoring so much!

 5. Husband Loudly Speaking That Your Child Is Up.